Relative Error Streaming Quantiles: Full Mergeability

-Finally, for some $0\le a\le \ell$, let $\rank^{\ge a}_h(y)$ be the number of important items that are either removed from level $h$ during a compaction represented by an $i$-node for $i\ge a$, or remain at the level-$h$ buffer (of the sketch) represented by a node $t\in Q^i_h$ for $i\ge a$ (after the compaction operation represented by $t$ is done).
+For some $0\le a\le \lambda$, let $\rank^{[a,\lambda]}_h(y)$ be the number of important items that are either (i) removed from level $h$ during a compaction represented by an $i$-node for $i\in [a,\lambda]$, or (ii) remain at the level-$h$ buffer of the sketch represented by a node $t\in Q^i_h$ for $i\in [a,\lambda]$ (after the compaction operation represented by $t$ is performed).
+Note that important items in (ii) also belong to the level-$h$ buffer represented by a topmost $\lambda$-node since the level-$h$ buffer is not subject to a compaction that removes an important item and is represented by a node on the path from $t\in Q^i_h$ to its corresponding topmost $\lambda$-node, by the definition of $Q^i_h$.
+We remark that the level-$h$ buffers represented by topmost $\lambda$-nodes may contain important items not present in the level-$h$ buffers represented by nodes in $Q_h$ (these are items promoted from level $h-1$ to level $h$ during merge operations represented by nodes on the path from a node $t\in Q_h$ to a topmost $\lambda$-node).

-\begin{lemma} Consider level $h$.
-For $0\le i\le \ell$, let $m^i_h$ be the number of important compaction operations (both scheduled and special) at level $h$ represented by $i$-nodes in the merge tree $T$.
-Then for any $0\le a\le \ell$, it holds that
+We now state the bound on the number of important level-$h$ compactions represented by $i$-nodes for $i\le \lambda$.
+Let $m^i_h$ be the number of important compaction operations at level $h$ represented by $i$-nodes.